SamsonianV/Finals-MamArlyn/README.md

 Description:
-I made a simple yet quite complex in the backend program that keeps record of all the equipments to borrow, the elements like the client and equipments are added directly in the mysql so in the website itself, you can only access them through dropdowns.
+I made a simple frontend yet quite complex backend program that keeps record of all the equipments to borrow, the elements like the client and equipments are added directly in the mysql so in the website itself, you can only access them through dropdowns.
 With few error handling like Blank Fields alert.

+Softwares used:
+MySQL Workbench 8.0
+Visual Studio - ASP.NET CORE WEB API

 *Entity Relationship Diagram with Crow's Foot Notation are Posted as a seperate file named "Diagram.jpg"*

 Challenges: